-RideAmigos offers several different methods for allowing users to register for for your programs.
+RideAmigos offers several different methods for allowing users to register for your programs.
 The most common of these methods is self-registration using name and email address.
 Other options include registering with a Facebook account, or via a 3rd-party single sign-on (SSO) system.

 Basic Self Registration